Chris-McGonigle/emmas-beauty-parlour/README.md

 As the core aims of the business are to provide relaxation and a general sense of well-being to clients through their treatments, it was important that the colour choice also reflected this.

-It is a well documented fact that of colour psychology that colour can trigger an emotional response.
+It is a well documented fact of colour psychology that colour can trigger an emotional response, be that negative or positive.

 To promote a feeling of relaxation, it was decided to use a pallete of greens, grays and creams, with Call to Action buttons being a shade of orange called Petite Orchid.
-This provides a contrast without being too 'in your face'
+This provides a contrast without being too 'in your face'.

 The initial colours chosen were: